louiz/biboumi/doc/biboumi.1.md

 To join an IRC channel `#foo` on the IRC server `irc.example.com`, join the XMPP MUC `#foo%irc.example.com@hostname`.

+### Connect to an IRC server

+The connection to the IRC server is automatically made when the user tries to join any channel on that IRC server.
+The connection is closed whenever the last channel on that server is left by the user.
+To be able to stay connected to an IRC server without having to be in a real IRC channel, biboumi provides a virtual channel on the jid `%irc_serve@biboumi.example.com`.
+For example if you want to join the channel `#foo` on the server `irc.example.com`, but you need to authenticate to a bot of the server before you can join it, you can first join the room `%irc.example.com@biboumi.example.net` (this will effectively connect you to the IRC server without joining any room), then send your authentication message to the user `bot%irc.example.com@biboumi.example.net" and finally join the room `#foo%irc.example.com@biboumi.example.net`.

 ### Channel messages

 On XMPP, unlike on IRC, the displayed order of the messages is the same for